DePIN vs Traditional Infrastructure: Key Differences Explained

 • The financial sustainability of DePIN models is still under scrutiny.

-• Users may be hesitant to invest in decentralized solutions without clear economic benefits, such as those offered by decentralized social media crypto or defi network models.
+• Users may be hesitant to invest in decentralized solutions without clear economic benefits, such as those offered by decentralized social media crypto.

 • User Adoption: